cozis/blogtech/README.md

 # My Blog Technology
 This is a minimal web server designed to serve my blog.
 I'm writing it to be robust enough to face the public internet.
-You can see it in action at http://playin.coz.is/index.html (It's running the dev branch).
+You can see it in action at http://playin.coz.is/index.html.

 I asked [Reddit](https://www.reddit.com/r/C_Programming/comments/1falo3b/using_my_c_web_server_to_host_a_blog_you_cant/) to [hack](https://www.reddit.com/r/hacking/comments/1fcc5hd/im_using_my_custom_c_webserver_to_host_my_blog_no/) me, which resulted in gigabytes and gigabytes of very funny and malicious request logs.
 I copied a couple into `attempts.txt`.
 Maybe one day I'll go over the logs to get some new ones :^)